jananir77/vallur.github.com/README.md

 ## Vallur.Github.io

-This is my GitHub user page made with Jekyll, and [Fuel UX](http://exacttarget.github.com/fuelux/).
+This is my gitHub user page made with Jekyll, and [Fuel UX](http://exacttarget.github.com/fuelux/).

 I am writing blogs as a design brain dump for the Next generation No Sql Solution i am developing.